10 pay life insurance: What it is & how it works

 What is 10 pay life insurance?

-10 pay life insurance is a form of whole life insurance — a type of permanent coverage that offers a guaranteed death benefit and a cash value component that will grow interest over time.
+10 pay life insurance is a form of whole life insurance — a type of permanent coverage that doesn’t expire and offers a guaranteed death benefit as well as a cash value component that will grow interest over time.
+Unlike most whole life policies, which require you to pay premiums for the rest of your life, 10 pay life insurance only requires you to pay premiums for 10 years.

 Whole life insurance is usually a good option if you’re looking to use life insurance to diversify your investment portfolio or if you have long-term financial obligations or coverage needs, like dependents who require lifelong care.
 If you’re already maximizing your contributions to tax-advantaged accounts like a Roth IRA or a 401(k) and are seeking another investment option, whole life insurance might work for you.

-With a 10 pay whole life insurance policy, you’ll make premium payments for 10 years to pay for the coverage.
+With a 10 pay whole life insurance policy, your coverage will begin right away, and you’ll only need to make premium payments for 10 years.
 After that, the policy will remain in effect for the rest of your life and you won’t have to make any additional payments.

 10 pay life insurance vs. traditional whole life insurance